ocramz/xeno/README.md

 * It's very fast (see speed benchmarks below).
 * It
-  [cheats like Hexml does](http://neilmitchell.blogspot.co.uk/2016/12/new-xml-parser-hexml.html) (doesn't expand entities or CDATA, or most of the XML standard).
+  [cheats like Hexml does](http://neilmitchell.blogspot.co.uk/2016/12/new-xml-parser-hexml.html) (doesn't expand entities, or most of the XML standard).
 * It's written in pure Haskell.
+* CDATA is supported now.

 ## Performance goals